'The Idol' Featuring BLACKPINK's Jennie Is Embroiled In Controversy, Here's Why

-This story was first published on 12 July 2022.
+This article was first published on 18 April 2023.

-Jennie from the K-pop quartet BLACKPINK is about to make her acting debut in the upcoming HBO series The Idol.
+Jennie from the K-pop quartet BLACKPINK makes her acting debut in the HBO series The Idol.
 The show calls itself "the sleaziest love story in all of Hollywood" and has a bold, sultry tone, which is unsurprising considering that it’s co-created and directed by Euphoria director Sam Levinson.
+The series premiered at the prestigious Cannes Film Festival and will be available to all in June via HBO GO.

 BLACKPINK Jennie's official image teaser for The Idol.